 Sometimes, “one small step for (wo)man” is the best you can do, and those steps may never rise to the level of “one giant leap for (wo)mankind.”
 And that’s absolutely fine.

-At YourNewLifePlan we provide the strategies and tools to help you on your personal journey, but we know and love the fact that you are unique!
+At YourNewLifePlan I provide the strategies and tools to help you on your personal journey, I know and love the fact that you are unique!

 A full hysterectomy in her 30’s led nutritional therapist and health coach Clare on an amazing adventure exploring the many opportunities available to manage her enforced menopause and create long-term health.